X

 • Resources: What materials and tools are available?
 Consider your budget, available technologies, and the expertise of your team.

-• User Feedback: How will users test the prototype?
+• User feedback: How will users test the prototype?
 Plan how you will involve users and collect feedback.

-Collecting and Analyzing User Feedback
+Collecting and Analysing User Feedback

-1. Prepare User Scenarios: Create realistic usage scenarios for the test that reflect typical user interactions and tasks.
+1. Prepare user scenarios: Create realistic usage scenarios for the test that reflect typical user interactions and tasks.

-5. Implement Changes: Adjust the prototype based on the feedback.
+5. Implement changes: Adjust the prototype based on the feedback.
 Iterate the process to ensure continuous improvements.

 Cost-Efficient Prototyping